Christian debate

 Release from Christian obligation

-Although Christians are to be salt and light in the world Mat 5:13-14, and to let their light shine in such a manner as people seeing their good works will glorify the Father in heaven Mat 5:16, yet there are circumstances when the Lord releases us from the responsibility to help others Mat 7:6 and Mat 15:14 and Paul expands it in 2Tim 4:2.
+Although Christians are to be salt and light in the world Mat 5:13-14, and to let their light shine in such a manner so that people seeing their good works will glorify the Father in heaven Mat 5:16, yet there are circumstances when the Lord releases us from the responsibility to help others Mat 7:6 and Mat 15:14 and Paul expands it in 2Tim 4:2.

 Mat 7:6 shows that one does not need to interact with those who demean the Gospel and abuse you.
 Such people exclude themselves from opportunities to hear your Christian input.
 Jesus releases you from your obligation towards them.

-Mat 15:14 Jesus said of some people: “Leave them alone: they are blind leaders of the blind, and if the blind lead the blind, both shall fall into the ditch.”
+In Mat 15:14 Jesus said of some people: “Leave them alone: they are blind leaders of the blind, and if the blind lead the blind, both shall fall into the ditch.”
 One might feel the obligation to contradict blind leaders who are doing so much damage, but they are so prejudicised that Jesus says: “Leave them alone” as far as trying to change them is concerned.
 What about their blind followers?
 One could expose the folly of their blind leaders by correct teaching, but sometimes this might simply infuriate them and they may turn and attack you.
 Mat 7:6, above, applies in such circumstances.

 2Tim 4:2 shows that rebuke must be in the correct spirit, with patience and not in a hot-headed temper.
 It must also involve teaching – so if you do not have the opportunity to teach and explain the error, then keep quiet.